Cluckhead/Bang/README.md

 *   **Weight Check:** Load fund (`w_Funds.csv`) and benchmark (`w_Bench.csv`) weight files and display them side-by-side, highlighting any daily weights that are not exactly 100% via `/weights/check`.
 *   **Security Weight Analysis:** Load security weights (`w_secs.csv`) which use ISIN as the primary identifier, providing security-level weight information across multiple dates.
 *   **Yield Curve Analysis:** Load yield curve data (`curves.csv`), check for potential inconsistencies (e.g., monotonicity, anomalous daily changes) and display curve charts per currency via `/curve/summary` and `/curve/details/<currency>`.
+*   **Attribution Residuals Summary:**
+    *   Accessed via the navigation bar under Checks & Comparisons → Attribution Residuals.
+    *   Loads `att_factors.csv` and displays, for each fund and date, the sum of attribution residuals and absolute residuals for two cases:
+        - **Benchmark** (shows both Prod and S&P columns)
+        - **Portfolio** (shows both Prod and S&P columns)
+    *   **3-way toggle (L0, L1, L2):** At the top of the page, a toggle lets you switch between three levels of detail:
+        - **L0:** Shows residuals and absolute residuals (Prod and S&P) for each group.
+This is the default view.
+        - **L1:** Shows aggregated L1 Rates, L1 Credit, and L1 FX values (Prod and S&P) for each group.
+        - **L2:** Shows all L2 values (Prod and S&P) side by side for each group, with each L2 factor as a separate column pair.
+    *   **Unified two-line table header:** All tables use a two-line header.
+The first line groups columns by type (e.g., Residual, Abs Residual, L1 Rates, etc.) and the second line shows 'Prod' and 'S&P' for each group, making it clear which value is which.
+    *   Each table includes the columns:
+        - Date
+        - Fund
+        - (Group by characteristic, e.g., Type, Country Of Risk, etc.)
+        - For L0: Residual (Prod/S&P), Abs Residual (Prod/S&P)
+        - For L1: L1 Rates (Prod/S&P), L1 Credit (Prod/S&P), L1 FX (Prod/S&P)
+        - For L2: All L2 factors (Prod/S&P for each)
+    *   Residual is calculated as: `L0 Total - (L1 Rates + L1 Credit + L1 FX)` where L1s are the sum of their L2 components (see formulas below).
+    *   **Absolute Residual** is the sum of the absolute value of the residuals at the security (ISIN) level for each group.
+    *   Includes filters for Fund, Date Range (with a slider UI), and a dropdown to group by a static characteristic from `w_secs.csv`.
+    *   Each table includes a totals row showing the sum of Residual and Absolute Residual for the filtered rows (L0 only).
+    *   **Perfect attribution** is when the residual is zero.
+    *   **Subtle color coding:** For each row, the Residual and Abs Residual cells are colored green if the Prod value is closer to zero, red if the S&P value is closer, for quick visual comparison (L0 only).
+    *   Useful for quickly identifying attribution errors and their magnitude.
 *   **Data Comparison:**
     *   Compare two spread files (`sec_spread.csv` vs `sec_spreadSP.csv`) via `/comparison/summary`.
     *   Compare two duration files (`sec_duration.csv` vs `sec_durationSP.csv`) via `/duration_comparison/summary`.